 (3) At the discretion of the board, the hearing on a motion may be held in person, by phone, video or by other electronic means.

 (4) A response to the motion must be submitted to the board and opposing parties within 14 calendar days of the date the motion was served on the responding party together with proof of service pursuant to WAC 456-09-345.

+(5) Replies are not permitted, absent prior permission of the Board.
+The Board will consider a request to file a reply within 24 hours of a response being filed.
+If granted, the reply must be filed within five calendar days of the Board’s receipt of the response.
+A reply is limited to addressing the facts and arguments presented in the response.

 WAC 456-09-557 Requirements for briefs, motions, responses, replies, memorandum, and other documentary evidence.